-Many of the proposals included in the plan can be undertaken administratively or by action of the Planning Commission, and many of these are already underway, while other proposals require amendments to the Planning Code.
+Many of the proposals included in the plan can be undertaken administratively or by action of the Planning Commission or Historic Preservation Commission, and many of these are already underway, while other proposals require amendments to the Planning Code.
 Several of these proposals would be implemented by the Planning Code amendments in the proposed Ordinance.